 Understanding Time-weighted Return

-You can think of time-weighted return as the change in value your portfolio would have experienced if all the funds you’ve ever deposited were invested at the same moment as your very first deposit.
-Simply put, it removes the effect of cash deposits and withdrawals on your portfolio.
+You can think of time-weighted return as the change in value your portfolio would have experienced if all your fund transfers were invested at the same moment as your very first transfer.
+Simply put, it removes the effect of cash transfers and withdrawals on your portfolio.
 This is important because when money is flowing in and out of a portfolio, your actual rate of return can get distorted.

 The time-weighted return is considered the gold standard in comparing investment performance across different portfolios.
 In essence, time-weighted return only reflects the impact of the market and how well your portfolio has been constructed by measuring your portfolio’s compounded rate of growth over a specific time period.